-New lounge chairs, coffee tables and bunk beds had just been hand crafted and donated the prior week.
+New lounge chairs, coffee tables, and bunk beds had just been handcrafted and donated the prior week.
 They needed to be varnished before the moisture and bugs consumed them.
 Over 40 chairs had also been purchased that needed to be painted.

 We originally signed on for five days to help with this task.
-However we were loving it so much here and there was so much work still to do we stayed on a bit longer.
+But we were loving it so much here and there was so much work still to do we stayed on a bit longer.

 Nights here are perfect for sleeping.
 A cool breeze blows through the windows and the darkness is complete.
 Both Trin and I love it very dark at night.
 We even cover the little laptop power cord indicator lights with electrical tape as they are too bright.

 The clouds resting in the valley gave the world a peaceful feeling.
-Then a breeze picked up and opened a path in the clouds giving us a brief glimpse of glory in the ocean below.
+Then a breeze picked up and opened a path in the clouds giving us a brief glimpse of the ocean below.
 We waited as the path swept back and forth then opened up the view for us.

 We loved the view so much we made the climb again on another day that promised a clear sky.